1.

 Death Coil, but now also press

-Putrefy ever so often.
+Putrefy every so often.
 Our

-AoE rotation has seen the most change as it is now very similar to our Single-Target.
+AoE rotation has seen the most change as it is now very similar to our single-target.

 2.1.1.